keks24/raspberry-pi-luks/README.md

 This will return the `lowest filesystem size (889692)` in `4 Kibibyte sectors`, which was automatically determined by the underlying `ext4 filesystem`. **This value should not be used as is, since it is not taking the `LUKS header size` into consideration!**

-Be aware, that the command was `intentionally` executed in a wrong way, since the parameter `-n` for a `dry run` is not available.
+Be aware, that the command was `intentionally` executed in a wrong way, since there is no available parameter for a `dry run`.

 Further information can be looked up at `man 8 resize2fs`.